feny1/Software-Systems/req.md

 - Network failure during status update.
 - Unauthorized access attempt by a non-owner.

-### Use Case 10: Assign Roles/Flags
-**Actors:** Admin

-**Precondition:**
-- User is logged in as Admin.

-**Main Flow:**
-1. Admin navigates to the "Manage Users" section.
-2. Searches for a user by name or email.
-3. Selects a user and assigns or updates their role/flag.
-4. System saves the changes and updates the user’s permissions.

-**Alternate Flow:**
-- If user details are not found, display an error message.

-**Exceptions:**
-- Role assignment fails due to database error.
-- Admin lacks sufficient privileges to assign certain roles.

 ### Technical constraints
 - HTML
 - CSS